Cruz steps down as GRMC president

 In this position, Dr. Cruz will support and guide the non-profit organization (NPO) to accomplish its mission to create centers of excellence at GRMC and expand its healthcare footprint within Guam and Micronesia.

-“As BCG Executive Director, I will support GRMC’s strategic expansion, including increasing its inpatient bed capacity and expanding its healthcare infrastructure to better serve the key strategic island nations of the Blue Continent.”
+“As BCG executive director, I will support GRMC’s strategic expansion, including increasing its inpatient bed capacity and expanding its healthcare infrastructure to better serve the key strategic island nations of the Blue Continent," Cruz said.